What is a cost-sharing reduction?

 Silver plans with built-in CSR will only appear on marketplace sites for applicants whose income makes them eligible for CSR benefits.
 People who enter a higher income will only see regular Silver plans, without CSR benefits included.

 Note that CSRs work somewhat differently for American Indians and Alaskan Natives, who can receive CSRs with Bronze, Silver, Gold or Platinum plans.
-For Native Americans, these CSR benefits extend to households earning up to 300 percent of the poverty level, and they eliminate cost-sharing completely, as opposed to just reducing it.
+For Native Americans, these CSR benefits extend to households earning up to 300% of the poverty level, and they eliminate cost-sharing completely, as opposed to just reducing it.

 How much do cost-sharing reductions reduce out-of-pocket maximums in Silver plans?